 In the early morning of the 13th of June, two young men from Morocco, 24 and 27 years old rode in a bus to Čajniče (BiH).
 One of the other passengers called the police shortly before the final destination.
 The two group-members inferred that the phone call was meant to inform the police about them.

 When they later exited the bus, they went to a supermarket to buy something to drink.
 When they came out, there was one Bosnian police officer waiting for them.
 The first thing the officer did was to take their phones.
 He did not even ask the two to hand the phones out to him, or spoke to them, he took both their phones with his hands from their pockets and put them into his own.

 The Bosnian officer ordered a second car which came right after the call.
-In total, five police officers arrived in a large car, two of them wore black uniforms with guns, and three of them wore blue shirts and had a a sign to regulate traffic.
+In total, five police officers arrived in a large car, two of them wore black uniforms with guns, and three of them wore blue shirts and had a sign to regulate traffic.
 The respondent identified them as Serb, but the license plate of the car was Bosnian.
-It is likely that these were officers from both the border police and local police from Republika Srpska.
-Two of the officers stepped out of the car to order the interviewees to step into the car.
+Two of the officers stepped out of the car and ordered the interviewees to step into the car.

 During the ride one of the respondents asked: “Where is my phone?”

 Other than laughs, he did not receive a response.
 Their phones were still with the first officer in front of the supermarket who did not join for the ride.